Core SDK options

 TypeScript v1 TypeScript v2 Java v1 Java v2 Python v1 Python v2 C# Go PHP ✅ ✅ ✅ ✅ ✅ ✅ ✅ ✅ ✅

-setting is an array of the languages you want to generate SDKs for.
+The languages setting is an array of the languages you want to generate SDKs for.
 You can find a list of the supported languages in our SDK language support document.

 {